Nivolumab (Opdivo)

 What are the side effects?

-The most common side effects of Opdivo include fatigue, rash, pain (in the muscles, bones, joints, back, and stomach area), headache, itching, diarrhea, constipation, nausea, vomiting, decreased appetite, cough, shortness of breath, upper respiratory tract infection, and fever.
+The most common side effects of Opdivo include fatigue, rash, pain (in the muscles, bones, joints, back, and stomach area), headache, itching, diarrhea, constipation, nausea, vomiting, decreased appetite, cough, shortness of breath, upper respiratory tract or urinary tract infections, and fever.

 Opdivo can cause the patient’s T cells to attack healthy cells throughout the body.
 Because of this, Opdivo can cause side effects that can become serious or life-threatening, and may lead to death.
 Some of the serious side effects related to Opdivo include inflammation of the lungs, liver, brain, kidneys (which can lead to kidney failure), or colon (which can result in tears or holes in the intestine).
 Additionally, problems can arise with hormone glands (including thyroid, pituitary, and adrenal glands, as well as the pancreas).
 Opdivo may cause Type 1 diabetes.
 Skin rash (which could become severe and life-threatening), and reactions related to the infusion may also occur.
 Patients should report any symptoms to their healthcare provider who can then initiate actions to limit or reverse the side effects.